sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 > **_NOTE:_** `commits.success` is a list of all git commits that are patchable using Kpatch.

-For easier handling, copy the `commits.success` file to the home directory:
+For easier handling, copy the `commits.success` file to the result directory:

 ```
-cp commits.success ~/mariadb.commits.success
+cp commits.success $RESULT_DIR/mariadb.commits.success
 ```